That’s No Moon. It’s a Satellite

 RM: I mean – he’s a very private person.
 But, yeah, [speaking] to his journey…You know, he did Jurassic World [too], which is obviously not small change either, but probably less of cultural import than the Star Wars universe because of – because of your attraction to it, because of what we’re talking about.
 Like, Star Wars is a religion for a lot of people, and Jurassic World wasn’t.
 But yeah, I mean, I think he feels it very heavily, and I think that’s part of why he has the gig – he and Derek [Connolly], who’s also writing it with Colin… yeah, I mean, it’s an incredible thing to witness.
 You know, we’ve had a few bands open up for us that have gone on to international super-stardom [laughs], and watching people sort of progress from their, like, maiden forms into these juggernauts – like John Mayer or the band Fun or Maroon 5 or – you know, it’s been a really interesting thing to watch, sort of on the field, but mostly on the sidelines, to see people grow into these roles, and how it changes them and what the pressure does to them and trying to put myself in their shoes and wondering, like, ‘would I be able to do this?’ and understanding how massively, how hard it is at certain points…So, yeah, as someone who’s really interested in those personal dynamics and how things work and how creativity can manifest into real life, it’s absolutely fascinating, no question.

-At this point in the interview, Ryan and I took a break from Star Wars to talk about Guster’s longevity over two decades and the band’s ability to maintain its identity through its earliest inception at Tufts University (near Boston) until now; with four members living in different states, with lives and families of their own they still make music and tour.
-Much of that piece of the conversation belongs in a different story (and on a different site), but there was one point where the idea of “cool” and authenticity and community and fandom were compared and contrasted with devotion to Star Wars.
+At this point in the interview, Ryan and I took a break from Star Wars.
+We talked about Guster’s longevity over two decades and the band’s ability to maintain its identity through its earliest inception at Tufts University (near Boston) until now; with four members living in different states, with lives and families of their own they still make music and tour.
+Much of the conversation belongs in a different story (and on a different site).
+However, at one point the idea of “cool” and authenticity (and community and fandom) spoke to some fans’ devotion to Star Wars.

 RM: Think about it, like, in terms of the Star Wars thing [in terms of devotion to a band, or a type of music].
 I mean, it’s people who find something they enjoy, and then they just kind of enjoy it unabashedly.
 Like, I don’t know that it’s cool to have a Star Wars podcast – maybe it is now – but it doesn’t matter.
 That’s kind of the joy of the whole thing; that you find your tribe and you support each other…What kind of life is that to look around and make sure that other people are approving of whatever it is that’s speaking to you?
 I think on some level…there is sort of an overlap between this Star Wars thing and maybe being in a band and what we’re talking about, because it’s like, “Yeah, I don’t know that we were ever cool,” you know?
 And I don’t know that we’ll ever be cool.
 And if we are cool, it was just because that’s where things kind of moved into our space and what we’re doing.
 I would hope that authenticity is cool, and I don’t know if our aesthetic is ever going to line up with that, or if Star Wars will ever kind of line up with being cool; although I think in a lot of ways it has, you know?
 And I think those communities and those tribes have a lot in common – that you speak your truth, you put your head down, you do good work and you stay true to your own vision, and hopefully everything works out.